 The entities that provide banking and financial services to a large number of people are known as Commercial Banks.
 They act as a mediator between the borrowers and savers.
-The Commercial Banks receive deposits from the general public and lends it on high interest to the individuals and organizations.
-In this way, the mobilization of savings takes place, and the economic cycle goes on smoothly.
+The Commercial Banks receive deposits from the general public and lends it on high interest to the individuals and organisations.
+In this way, the mobilisation of savings takes place, and the economic cycle goes on smoothly.

-- It accepts deposits from the general public, firms, institutions and organization.
+- It accepts deposits from the general public, firms, institutions and organisation.
 Further, it gives the facility to withdraw money on demand.
 Banks pay interest on deposits at various rates on different deposits.

-- It lends money to public, institutions and organization in the form of long term and short term loans for a particular period and charge interest on the amount lent.
+- It lends money to public, institutions and organisation in the form of long term and short term loans for a particular period and charges interest on the amount lent.
 Moreover, it provides overdraft and cash credit facilities to the customer.

 - It performs agency functions like collections of bills of exchange and promissory notes, trading of shares and debentures, payment to third parties on standing instructions of the customer, etc.

-- It provides the facility of safe keeping of valuables like jewelry and documents.
+- It provides the facility of safe keeping of valuables like jewellery and documents.

 - It collects, transfers and makes payment of funds on behalf of the customer.